Fall 2021 Courses

 We will read key works by three thinkers who address the rise of mass democracy in the 19th century.

 M 3:30 - 6:15 pm

-Cross-listed with English.
+Cross-listed with English and Philosophy.
 This year the focus will be on the conflicting analyses of nature and sources of totalitarianism given by Hannah Arendt (on the one hand) and Max Horkheimer and Theodor Adorno (on the other).
 This topic will be pursued through the close reading of Arendt's "Origins of Totalitarianism" (1951) and Horkheimer and Adorno's classic "Dialectic of Enlightenment."

 POLS 63800: Proseminar